-2015 on Northern Ireland on the issue of access to abortion, where women do not have the same rights or access to abortion as women in the rest of the UK.
-This is separate to the situation in the Republic of Ireland but there are links and certainly women from both the Northern and Republic of Ireland travel to the UK for abortions.
-Due to potential legislation coming up in Northern Ireland to address access to abortion in the case of rape, incest and fatal foetal abnormality, we will be involved in campaigning work here in the Autumn 2015.
+abortion in Northern Ireland where women do not have the same rights or access to abortion as women in the rest of the UK.
+This is obviously separate to the situation in the Republic of Ireland but there are links and certainly women from both the North and South of Ireland travel to the UK for abortions.
+Due to potential legislation coming up in Northern Ireland to address access to abortion in the case of rape, incest and fatal foetal abnormality, we will be involved in campaigning work here in the Autumn 2014.